erin-yl/erin-yl/README.md

 ## About Me

-I'm a UX Engineer/Designer specializing in designing self-service support platforms for enterprise products.
-I’ve also been exploring AI-powered help tools.
+I'm a UX Engineer/Designer specializing in designing self-service support tools for enterprise products.
+I’ve also been exploring AI-powered assistants.

 My work focuses on:
 - Creating intuitive user experiences